phonexicum/phonexicum.github.io/infosec/gps.md

 | IRNSS   | India  | 7        | 3+4=7     | targeted only on India country <br> precision is good. |
 | QZSS    | Japan  | 1        | 4         | planned to target only for Japan. <br> works jointly to GPS to impove its precision, not a standalone project |

-Satellites lifetime is small - several years.
+Satellites lifetime is small - from several years up to 10.

 SBAS - Satellite-based augmentation system
 : All global positioning systems provides accuracy of tens of meters.
 To improve it - SBAS is used.